List decoding of repeated codes: Bounds for the correction capability using multiciplity assignment (2)

 Summing up all these values we get the above bound. \end{proof}

 \begin{remark} Let us compute these bounds for the examples in previous section. \begin{itemize}

 \item For the $[63,14,50]$ RS code and $\ell=5$ and $b=3$ Theorem \ref{te:BoundsAssignment2} tell us that we can decode $149$ errors while if $b=2$ we can decode $199$ errors.
-If we check the computer experiments in Table \ref{RS-63-14-m1} we can successfully decode $187$ errors for $b=2$ and $219$ errors for $b=3$ respectively. \item For the $[63,40,50]$ RS code and $\ell=5$ and $b=3$ Theorem \ref{te:BoundsAssignment2} tell us that we can decode $71$ errors while if $b=2$ we can decode $95$ errors.
-If we check the computer experiments in Table \ref{RS-63-40-m1} we can successfully decode $117$ errors for $b=2$ and $152$ errors for $b=3$ respectively.
+If we check the computer experiments in Table \ref{RS-63-14-m1} we can successfully decode $183$ errors for $b=3$ and $218$ errors for $b=2$ respectively. \item For the $[63,40,50]$ RS code and $\ell=5$ and $b=3$ Theorem \ref{te:BoundsAssignment2} tell us that we can decode $71$ errors while if $b=2$ we can decode $95$ errors.
+If we check the computer experiments in Table \ref{RS-63-40-m1} we can successfully decode $113$ errors for $b=3$ and $150$ errors for $b=2$ respectively.

 \item For the $[63,54,50]$ RS code and $\ell=5$ and $b=3$ Theorem \ref{te:BoundsAssignment2} tell us that we can decode $29$ errors while if $b=2$ we can decode $39$ errors.
-If we check the computer experiments in Table \ref{RS-63-54-m1} we can successfully decode $65$ errors for $b=2$ and $89$ errors for $b=3$ respectively. \end{itemize} Therefore, we claim that we can use our bounds as a good estimation of the real decoding capacity, especially for low rate codes, independently of the assumptions. \end{remark}
+If we check the computer experiments in Table \ref{RS-63-54-m1} we can successfully decode $61$ errors for $b=3$ and $89$ errors for $b=2$ respectively. \item For the $[26,14,13]$ RS code and $\ell=5$ and $b=3$ Theorem \ref{te:BoundsAssignment2} tell us that we can decode $38$ errors while if $b=2$ we can decode $51$ errors.
+If we check the computer experiments in Table \ref{RS-26-14-m1} we can successfully decode $53$ errors for $b=2$ and $46$ errors for $b=3$ respectively. \end{itemize} Therefore, we claim that we can use our bounds as a conservative estimate of the real decoding capacity, especially for low rate codes, independently of the assumptions. \end{remark}

-Note that our assumption for the error vector $\mathbf{e}$ is not restrictive at all and will hold with a high probability if the field is not too small.
+Note that our assumption in Theorem 1 for the error vector $\mathbf{e}$ will hold with a high probability if the field is not too small: the higher the base field is, the more unlikely is that two error positions $e_i^j$ and $e_{i}^{j'}$ are equal, for $i=1,\ldots , n$.
 We compute now when this algorithm can decode more errors than a $[n\ell,k,n\ell-k+1]$ Reed-Solomon code with a unique decoding algorithm.
 Notice that we perform list decoding of a Reed-Solomon code over $\mathbb{F}_q$ and we compare it with a unique decoding of a $[n\ell,k,n\ell-k+1]$ MDS code over $\mathbb{F}_{q}$ (if it exists) or over a higher field.

 \begin{itemize} \item If $b= \lfloor \ell /2 \rfloor +1$ and $\ell$ is odd, i.e., $\ell=2\ell'+1$ where $\ell' = \lfloor \ell /2 \rfloor$.